discordjs/guide/guide/popular-topics/embeds.md

 ## Resending embeds

-At some point in your bot development, you might want to get an embed from a message that's already sent, edit it, and send it again.
+At some point in your bot development, you might want to get an embed from a message that you're receiving, edit it, and send it again.

 To achieve this, you retrieve the embed from the messages embed array (`message.embeds`) and pass it to the RichEmbed constructor.
-The constructed RichEmbed can then of course also be edit before sending it again if you wish to do so.
+The constructed RichEmbed can then be edited before sending it again.

 <warning>You cannot just resend the received embed structure!
 It's a [MessageEmbed](https://discord.js.org/#/docs/main/stable/class/MessageEmbed) rather than a RichEmbed and contains circular references that prevent sending.</warning>